bhavintandel/bhavintandel.github.io/resources/data_science/exploring-ml-tools/aws-textract/exploring-ml-tools-aws-textract.md

 ## Findings

 Some key findings are:
-It returns information of bouding box from where the text has been extracted.
+* It returns information of bouding box from where the text has been extracted.
-It is not angle invariant, that is, document or image to be analyze must be aligned vertically.
+* It is not angle invariant, that is, document or image to be analyze must be aligned vertically.

 ## Pricing

-No upfront cost
+* No upfront cost
+* Free tier:
-Free tier: Detecting Text - 1000 pages/month for first 3 months, Analyzing Document - 100 pages/month for first 3 months
+    * Detecting Text - 1000 pages/month for first 3 months
+    * Analyzing Document - 100 pages/month for first 3 months
+* Detecting Text:
-Detecting Text: First 1 Million pages - $0.0015/page - $1.5/1000 pages, Over 1 Million pages - $0.0006/page - $0.6/1000 pages
+    * First 1 Million pages - $0.0015/page - $1.5/1000 pages
+    * Over 1 Million pages - $0.0006/page - $0.6/1000 pages

 The other details for analyze document api can be found at: https://aws.amazon.com/textract/pricing/

 ## Bibliography